-It is required that the MSHP degree be completed within 5 years of Matriculation for full-time and parttime students.
-The Office of Masters and Certificate Programs at the Perelman School of Medicine (MAC Office) monitors students who have not graduated within 5 years from matriculation.
-After 5 years, an additional year of time may be granted to students who submit a written request to the MAC Office.
+It is required that the MSHP degree be completed within five years of matriculation for full-time and part-time students.
+The Office of Masters and Certificate Programs at the Perelman School of Medicine (MAC Office) monitors students who have not graduated within five years from matriculation.
+After five years, an additional year of time may be granted to students who submit a written request to the MAC Office.
 Students who do not complete their degree requirements within the time limit, will be discontinued from the program.

 As per the University's Graduate Academic Rule and Regulations, the granting of a formal leave of absence does not automatically change the time limit.
-A leave of absence may be granted for military duty, medical reasons or family leave; this leave is typically for up to one year and "stops the clock" on time to completion.
+A leave of absence granted for military duty, medical reasons, or family leave, typically for up to one year, "stops the clock" on time to completion.
 Personal leave for other reasons may be granted for up to one year with the approval of the Associate Dean, but it does not automatically change the time limit.